data-community-of-practice/AI-Graph-Obsidian/tools/How-to-use-hugging-face-api.md

 ![[Step2-2.png]](../img/images-wendi/Step2-2.png)
 <div align="center"><small>Screenshot from the Hugging Face website</small></div><br>

 Here, we use an image-to-text model called "blip-image-captioning-base" as an example.
-This Ai model can descript the content image you provide.
+This AI model can descript the content image you provide.
 You can also use other models you like.<br>

 ![[Step2-3.png]](../img/images-wendi/Step2-3.png)
 <div align="center"><small>Screenshot from the Hugging Face website</small></div>